What is Grief?

 A loss can be either physical or abstract, the physical loss is related to something that we can touch or measure, such as losing a spouse through death, while other types of loss are abstract, and relate to aspects of a person’s social interactions such as the loss of a job.

-We grieve when we have lost someone whom we loved deeply or with whom a strong bond was formed.
+We grieve when we have lost someone whom we have loved deeply or with whom a strong bond was formed.
 Another term we use is bereavement.
 According to Merriam-Webster dictionary:

 “The state or fact of being bereaved or deprived of something or someone : the state or fact of being bereaved; especially : the loss of a loved one by death.”